yCodeTech/horizontal-timeline-2.0/README.md

 - Implement a namespaced object data attribute to accomodate the data-date and possibly the custom animations.
 - Add method to dynamically change existing dates and reposition them to reflect their new date order.
 - Add support for Right-to-Left.
+- Rename the disableButton to reflect the docs name of Inactive Button States.